telerik/reporting-docs/report-items/picturebox.md

 ## Binding to Data

-To bind an image data to a PictureBox when using a Report Designer is a straight-forward process.
+To bind an image data to a PictureBox when using a Report Designer is a straightforward process.
 You need to connect to a data source and drag the image field from the [**Data Explorer**]({%slug telerikreporting/designing-reports/report-designer-tools/desktop-designers/tools/data-explorer%}) window to your report.
 As a result, the report designer tool will associate each field based on its data type.

 Alternatively, you can drag a PictureBox item to the design surface and use an expression to set its `Value` property to an existing field from the data source.
 The type of the `PictureBox.Value` property is [`Object`](https://learn.microsoft.com/en-us/dotnet/api/system.object) which allows for versatile data binding and you do not have to directly bind to a database field with an image column.

-The `Value` property accepts objects of type [`Image`](https://learn.microsoft.com/en-us/dotnet/api/system.drawing.image), byte array and strings.
+The `Value` property accepts objects of type [`Image`](https://learn.microsoft.com/en-us/dotnet/api/system.drawing.image), byte array, and strings.
 The string can be either of the following:

 * An expression&mdash;The expression must evaluate to an [`Image`](https://learn.microsoft.com/en-us/dotnet/api/system.drawing.image), byte array, relative or absolute [Uri](https://learn.microsoft.com/en-us/dotnet/api/system.uri), or a string representing a Base64-encoded image or an SVG markup.
-* A string literal&mdash;The string literal can be a relative or absolute [Uri](https://learn.microsoft.com/en-us/dotnet/api/system.uri), or a string representing a Base64-encoded image or an SVG markup.
+* A string literal&mdash; The string literal can be a relative or absolute [Uri](https://learn.microsoft.com/en-us/dotnet/api/system.uri), or a string representing a Base64-encoded image or an SVG markup.

 ### Binding to Binary Images